ipld/ipld/concepts/type-theory-glossary.md

 to create clear comparisons between differently named but functionally identical concepts between programming language communities!)

+#### indiscriminate unions

+Some languages (notably, C/C++) have a concept of "union" which is related, but markedly _not_ a sum type, because this particular concept of a union is not "discriminated" -- it doesn't actually itself contain all the info needed to completely understand or handle it.
+This kind of "union" can be used to _build_ a sum type semantic, but only in combination with an additional bit of memory used to indicate (or "discriminate", if you will) what member type the union actually contains.

+We mention this here because the terminology is sometimes confusing.

 ### product types in the wild

 In Java, `class` creates a product type.